GautamSMok/SimpleAssertThat/README.md

 # SimpleAssertThat
-A simple,small Assert.That for assertive test operations
+A Simple, Small Assert.That testing tool for unit testing in your projects.